AldoPiombino/AldoPiombino/README.md

 - 👀 I’m interested in Earth Sciences
 - 🌱 I’m currently learning InSAR
 - 💞️ I’m looking to collaborate on InSAR
-- 📫 How to reach me aldo.piombinounifi.it
+- 📫 How to reach me aldo.piombino@unifi.it

 <!---
 AldoPiombino/AldoPiombino is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.